 Virgil T. Golden Funeral Services has served veterans and supported soldiers on active duty as a regular part of our history in the Salem area since 1949.
-Below you will find benefits for families of veterans after the death has occurred, as well as various programs to support active duty soldiers.
+Below you will find resources and benefits after a death has occurred, as well as various programs to support active duty soldiers.

-Benefits available to an honorably discharged veteran and their family are:
+We have a separate page just for veterans funeral benefits.
+Benefits are available to an honorably discharged veteran and their family.
+Learn more >

 We participate in this program for active duty soldiers.

 Cell Phones for Soldiers Inc. is a 501(c)(3) nonprofit organization dedicated to providing cost-free communication services to active-duty military members and veterans.

 Since 2004, Cell Phones for Soldiers...Have provided more than 213 million minutes of free talk time

 Mails approximately 3,000 calling cards each week

 Recycled more than 11.6 million cell phones, reducing the impact on landfills

 July 2012 launched Helping Heroes Home, to provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.